By-elections to the House of Lords

+A number of by-elections to the House of Lords occurred between the passage of the House of Lords Act 1999 and the coming into effect of the House of Lords (Hereditary Peers) Act 2026.

-By-elections to the House of Lords occur when vacancies arise among seats assigned to hereditary peers due to death, resignation, or disqualification.
-Candidates for these by-elections are limited to holders of hereditary peerages, and their electorates are made up of sitting Lords; in most cases the electorate are those sitting hereditary peers of the same party affiliation as the departed peer.
+They occurred when vacancies arose among seats assigned to hereditary peers due to death, resignation, or disqualification.
+Candidates for these by-elections were limited to holders of hereditary peerages, and their electorates were made up of sitting Lords; in most cases the electorate were those sitting hereditary peers of the same party affiliation as the departed peer.
 Following the enactment of the House of Lords Act 1999, the number of hereditary peers entitled to sit in the House of Lords was reduced to ninety-two.
 The Earl Marshal and the Lord Great Chamberlain were entitled to sit ex officio; the remaining ninety were elected by all the hereditary peers before the passing of the reform.

 Before the passing of the 1999 Act, the Lords approved a Standing Order stating that the remaining hereditary peers shall consist of: